th3dstudio/TH3D-Unified-U1.R2/README.md

 - Ender 3
 - Ender 5
 - Ender 5 Plus
+- Geeetech A10 V1
+- Geeetech A10 V2
+- Geeetech A20
 - Sovol SV01
+- Tevo Tornado
+- Tevo Tarantula Pro
+- Wanhao i3

 **When will X printer be moved over?**